 In 2015, Historic Oakland Foundation’s PRO Team conducted a survey to locate and inspect all 27 female sculptural monuments found in Oakland Cemetery.
 This fall, we identified five of those 27 statues that would make an ideal initial project to undertake.
 These five marble statues share common symbolism and form: each is Neoclassical in design, with the statue pointing towards the heavens, and the pleurant (mourning) figures all wear robes.
 However, cleaning them allows one to truly appreciate their individuality and craftsmanship.
-As is consistent with most of the sculptures in Oakland, these female statues are fixed upon bases of varying size.
+As is consistent with most of the sculptures in Oakland, these female statues are fixed upon bases of varying sizes.
 Three of the five monuments required ladders to ensure the entire monument was reached.

 While cleaning itself does not take long, the time needed to prepare — including bring water and moving ladders — does begin to add up.
 Nevertheless, lessons were learned, and the PRO Team is only getting better.

-To safely and thoroughly clean the female monuments the PRO Team used a combination of small and large Nylon bristle brushes, two spray bottles, a bucket of water and D/2 cleaner.
+To safely and thoroughly clean the female monuments the PRO Team used a combination of small and large Nylon bristle brushes, two spray bottles, a bucket of water, and D/2 cleaner.
 D/2 Biological Solution is an ecological cleaner safe for both the monuments and their surrounding landscape.
 It helps break down and remove layers of moss, lichen, dirt, and other environmental pollutants from the air and rain.
 A mixture of 5 parts water and 1 part D/2 was mixed in one spray bottle while the other had water.

 Cleaning the monuments began with very gently dry-scrubbing the stone to remove any loose debris or vegetation.
 Next, we sprayed the monuments with water to open pores in the stone.
 After the stone is dampened, its sprayed with the D/2 cleaner.
 This cleaner works best over time, so we allow it to sit for a few minutes.
 When starting to scrub the stone, its best to keep it wet so the debris flushes away and we’re able to see what areas needed attention.

-After repeatedly wetting the monument, spraying with D/2 and scrubbing again, we focused on areas that were particularly dirty.
+After repeatedly wetting the monument, spraying with D/2, and scrubbing again, we focused on areas that were particularly dirty.
 Lastly, the monument is rinsed with water.
 A big advantage of D/2 is that it continues to clean the stone over time; weeks after cleaning was completed, the stones still looked bright and revived.
 Read more about each of the monuments and how they were cleaned:

 The Brown Monument